 The barrels are bimetallic inlay X102 with hard-lined-with-alloy steel backing material BM 32 rated at 700 kg/cm2.
 It is precision honed.
 There are heavy-duty flanges at both ends.

 The barrels have type “J” thermocouples for each zone.
-The Adapter contain a safety rupture disc at discharge rated at 525 kg/cm2 with temperature monitoring and alarming.
+The adapter contains a safety rupture disc at discharge rated at 525 kg/cm2 with temperature monitoring and alarming.

 There are aluminum finned cast-in heaters.
 There are clamping bolts to maintain intimate thermal contact through both heating and cooling cycles.
 The cooling blowers are highly efficient, made from sheet metal shrouding to force air between the cooler fins.